ranfysvalle02/Interactive-RAG/blog.md

 **Choosing the Right Approach:**

-The optimal approach depends on your application's specific needs and constraints.
+While this tutorial focuses specifically on Interactive RAG, the optimal approach depends on your application's specific needs and constraints.
 Consider:

 * **Data Size & Update Frequency:** Static models are suitable for static or infrequently changing data, while dynamic models are necessary for dynamically changing data.
 * **Real-Time Requirements:** Choose static models for applications requiring fast response times.
 For less critical applications, dynamic models may be preferred.